koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

     3. $P(\texttt{up})=P(\texttt{down})>0$.

     Thus, there are two degrees of freedom by which we can convert between action probability distributions and yet maintain a fixed net probability vector.
-This is because net probability vector fields project a probability distribution on 5 actions (4 dof) onto a single vector (2 dof: angle and length), and so 4-2=2 dof remain.
+This is because net probability vector fields project a probability distribution on 5 actions (4 DOF) onto a single vector (2 DOF: angle and length), and so 4-2=2 DOF remain.

 [^2]: This selection of vector fields paints a somewhat slanted view of the behavior of the network.
 The network navigates to cheese in many test mazes, but we wanted to exhibit seeds which illustrate competent pursuit of _both_ the cheese and the path to the top-right corner.